JuliaML/MLLabelUtils.jl/docs/api/interface.rst

    If the encoding is binary it will return the negative label of it.
    The function will throw an error otherwise.

-.. function:: labelmap(obj) -> Dict

-   Computes a mapping from the labels in `obj` to all the individual element-indices in `obj` that correspond to that label

-.. function:: labelmap!(dict, idx, elem) -> Dict

-   Updates the given label-map `dict` with the new element `elem`, which is assumed to be associated with the index `idx`.

-.. function:: labelfreq(obj) -> Dict

-   Computes the absolute frequencies for each label in `obj`.

-.. function:: labelfreq!(dict, obj) -> Dict

-   Updates the given label-frequency-map `dict` with the absolute frequencies for each label in `obj`

 Deriving the encoding
 --------------------------------------